-Collective action across 150 countries worldwide is what makes World Food Day one of the most celebrated UN days of the UN calendar.
-Hundreds of events and outreach activities bring together governments, businesses, CSOs, the media, the public, even youth.
-They promote worldwide awareness and action for those who suffer from hunger and for the need to ensure healthy diets for all, leaving no one behind.
+Collective action across 150 countries worldwide, in up to 50 languages, is what makes World Food Day one of the most celebrated days of the UN calendar.
+Hundreds of events and outreach activities bring together governments, municipalities, businesses, CSOs, the media, the public, even youth.
+They promote worldwide awareness of hunger and promote action for the future of food, people and the planet.

-It’s time to work together and create a better, more sustainable future for all.
+Together we can create a better, more sustainable food future for all.
 Make #WorldFoodDay YOUR day.
-Join the call by organizing an event or activity or show how you are taking action by connecting with us online.
+Join the call by organizing an event or activity or show how you are taking action.

 Contact us for more information at: